SanjivPahari/PersonalFinanceLedger/README.md

 ![Homepage Screenshot](/FINANCE%20SYSTEM%20SCREENSHOTS/1_homepage.png)

 ### User Transactions
 This features shows a list of transactions made for a specific user.
-One can view the date, remark, type and amount of each transaction.
+One can view the date, remark, type, payment method and amount of each transaction.
 It also shows the cumulative amount upto the specific point.

 ![User Transaction Screenshot](/FINANCE%20SYSTEM%20SCREENSHOTS/2_user_transaction.png)